Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/04-Averaged_Model(Mittelwertmodell)/readme.md

 # So ...
 ### Most voltage controllers care about the slow, average settling of  Ua not the microsecond-scale ripple.
 The average model captures what the controller needs while being light enough to run on the ESP32 in HiL.
+# There are two variants to creat this average model:
+### Variant 1 (analytical average model): Based on physics equations (resistances, gain K).
+Very light to compute → good for HiL.
+But maybe less accurate.
+### Variant 2 (lookup-table average model): Based on measured steady-state data (PWM, frequency → output voltage).
+Also light to compute → good for HiL.
+Usually more accurate in the measured range.
+# Variant 1:
 # What does the averaged model do with these poles?
 ### It removes the fast pole (high-frequency switching LC dynamics).
 ### It often even ignores the second pole and just keeps the static gain (P-element).